How I ended up building my University’s Schedule

 Responsive design example on different devices

-By the end of the contest, I was the only one with a fully working app.
-All the required features were there.
-The judges especially liked how clean it looked and how tightly it integrated with the existing schedule system.
+By the end of the contest, my project was the only fully finished application.
+All required features were implemented, and the clean design — tightly integrated with the existing schedule system — stood out to the judges.

-Once the app was live, I kept maintaining it during my studies.
-I pushed out updates based on student feedback:
+Once the app was live, I continued maintaining it throughout my studies, introducing updates based on student and staff feedback:

 What I Learned